microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

 * Using **[Extension Management](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_mma_arm/)**

-This feature in Azure Arc enabled servers allows you to deploy the MMA agent VM extensions to a non-Azure Windows and/or Linux VMs.
-You can use the Azure Portal, Azure CLI, an ARM template as well as PowerShell script to manage extension deployment to Azure Arc enabled servers.
+This feature in Azure Arc-enabled servers allows you to deploy the MMA agent VM extensions to a non-Azure Windows and/or Linux VMs.
+You can use the Azure Portal, Azure CLI, an ARM template as well as PowerShell script to manage extension deployment to Azure Arc-enabled servers.

 * Setting up **[Azure Policies](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/day2/arc_policies_mma/)**

-Using this approach, you will assign an Azure Policy to audit if the Azure Arc enabled Server has the MMA agent installed.
+Using this approach, you will assign an Azure Policy to audit if the Azure Arc-enabled Server has the MMA agent installed.
 If the agent is not installed, you will use the Extensions feature to automatically deploy it to the VM using a Remediation task, an enrollment experience that compares to Azure VMs.

 ## Clean up environment